NatSchmit/Quality-of-Life-and-Internet-Access/README.md

 ## Acknowledgements
-- Office of Policy Development & Research, *[Community Development and the Digital Divide](https://www.huduser.gov/portal/periodicals/em/fall16/highlight1.html)*, Fall 2016
+- Office of Policy Development & Research, Community Development and the Digital Divide, Fall 2016
-- The San Diego Foundation, *[What is the Digital Divide?](https://www.sdfoundation.org/news-events/sdf-news/what-is-the-digital-divide/)*, September 2020
+- The San Diego Foundation, What is the Digital Divide?, September 2020
+- Srinuan, C., Srinuan, P., & Bohlin, E. (2012).
+An analysis of mobile Internet access in Thailand: Implications for bridging the digital divide.
+Telematics and Informatics, 29(3), 254-262. https://doi.org/10.1016/j.tele.2011.10.003
+- Stork, C., Calandro, E., & Gillwad, A. (2013).
+Internet going mobile: internet access and use in 11 African countries. info, 15(5), 34-51. https://doi.org/10.1108/info-05-2013-0026